Do You Feel Pain with Sedation Dentistry?

 During your treatment, you are awake and cognizant of your surroundings but completely relaxed.
-Dr. McMillan is able to control the amount of sedation you receive, ensuring you are comfortable throughout your appointment.
+Our dentists are able to control the amount of sedation you receive, ensuring you are comfortable throughout your appointment.
 After your treatment, you will be able to safely drive home.

 Inhalation sedation is a perfect option for you if you:

 - Experience some anxiety during a dental visit but need only a light level of sedation